-Growing up in Christianity, I came to understand the Will of God to essentially comprise of loving God with your whole heart, soul, mind and strength & loving your neighbor as yourself.
+Growing up in Christianity, I came to understand the Will of God to essentially consists of loving God with your whole heart, soul, mind and strength & loving your neighbor as yourself.

 And we do the latter by applying the Golden Rule: Do unto others as you would have them do unto you.